atareq1113/chrome-cookie-csv-exporter/README.md

   - Mix include and exclude (e.g., `foo,!bar` includes cookies with `foo` but not `bar`).
 - **Download:**
   - The main "Save Cookies as CSV" button downloads only the cookies currently visible in the table (after filtering).
-  - Each row can have a download button to save that specific cookie as a CSV file (if enabled in the code).

 ## Installation
 1. Download or clone this repository to your computer.